 Example

 “In handling large datasets of customer and vehicle data, it’s critical to prioritize security and privacy.
 This involves complying with data protection regulations like GDPR, employing encryption and anonymization techniques, implementing robust access controls, conducting regular security audits, and fostering a culture of privacy awareness among employees.
-By integrating these measures, Tesla can ensure the protection of sensitive information and maintain customer trust.”
+By integrating these measures, Tesla can protect sensitive information and maintain customer trust.”

-Tesla uses machine learning in various domains such as autonomous driving and energy optimization.
-Regularization and cross-validation are both significant in machine learning, each with a unique purpose in developing models.
-The employer wants to know when you would choose regularization over cross-validation to gauge your understanding of these techniques and your ability to apply them appropriately.
+Tesla uses machine learning in various domains, such as autonomous driving and energy optimization.
+Regularization and cross-validation are significant in machine learning, each with a unique purpose in developing models.
+The employer wants to know when you would choose regularization over cross-validation to gauge your understanding of these techniques and ability to apply them appropriately.

 How to Answer